jameskwonlee/CountInversions/README.md

 - In console, type: `python CountInversions.py` to run code.

 ### Future direction:
-- In my next pass, I need to call the left and right array count functions recursively.
+- ~~In my next pass, I need to call the left and right array count functions recursively.~~
-- Sorting seems implicit when Merge_Sort_Split_Array is called, so there's no need to do it within the left and right functions.
+- ~~Sorting seems implicit when Merge_Sort_Split_Array is called, so there's no need to do it within the left and right functions.~~
-- I'd like to explore different data structures to organize and sort the large list of numbers.
+- Explore different data structures to organize, sort, and count inversions of the large list of numbers.